D-Roberts/icd-gen/README.md

 ### TODO@DR next:

-    *0. Code for models on the new patch structure datagen (priority 1)
+    *0. Code for models on the new patch structure datagen (priority 1) *reconsider if to freeze or not projectors (now frozen) *reconsider if sinusoidal or time seq pos embed (now sinusoidal) *reconsider if to pad target to 2*patch dim to match fused seq or to dim since need to project it from embed dim anyways *reconsider loss.
+Now MSE def not appropriate for gamma noise.

     *1. factor in the noise drift code from my other repo *2. there is a bug in the plot loss baselines code